jvhoutte/equisim/README.md

 #### Citation

-Please considering citing our projects in your publications if they help your research.
+Please consider citing our project in your publications if they help your research:

-Publication is currently in review.
+Van Houtte, J., Vandenberghe, F., Zheng, G., Huysmans, T., & Sijbers, J. (2021).
+EquiSim: An open-source articulatable statistical model of the equine distal limb.
+Frontiers in Veterinary Science, 8, 75.

 #### Contact